 Loans & Grants

 MacMurray College participates in the following grant and loan programs.
 For more information on each program, follow the links listed below.
-Questions regarding any of the programs listed can be directed to the Financial Aid Office.
+Questions regarding any of the programs listed can be directed to One-Stop Student Services.

 The Federal Pell Grant Program provides need-based grants to low-income undergraduate and certain post-baccalaureate students to promote access to postsecondary education.
 Eligibility is determined by results of the FAFSA and the lifetime maximum award is the equivalent of 12 full-time semesters or 6 years.
 Pell Grant does not have to be repaid and must be applied for annually via the FAFSA.